 Whichever way it was done, it took a lot of skill and probably also a lot of time.
 In other words: we are talking serious money here.
 Those swords must have been extremely precious.

-welded at high temperature but are held together by dowels, clamps and
+not "properly" hammer welded at high temperature but are held together by dowels, clamps and "crimping"

 Or were they?
 Swords clamped and crimped together will not hold up all that well in battle, one must assume.
 "To deal with the latter aspect first, we cannot agree with Joseph Ternbach when he says of the blacksmiths who produced this type of sword that 'highly developed skill and artistry had been achieved in working the metal.'
 The truth would seem to be quite otherwise.
 A competent blacksmith does not rely upon rivets and bands and burred edges to hold his work together; he uses, rather, a hammer weld carried out in the hot.
 To be blunt, seen in terms of black- smithing these swords are a mess, and any of them could have been better made by the barbarian smiths of central Europe, certainly by the eighth century BC" write Maxwell-Hyslop and Hodges in their review paper.